Can You Become a Morning or Night Person? Experts Weigh In.

 - Develop a consistent bedtime routine

-- Avoid coffee after 3 pm
+- Avoid coffee or caffeine after 3 pm

 - Avoid napping after 4 pm